d2l-ai/d2l-en/chapter_computer-vision/fcn.md

 ## Summary

-* We can implement convolution operations by matrix multiplication.
 * The fully convolutional network first uses the convolutional neural network to extract image features, then transforms the number of channels into the number of categories through the $1\times 1$ convolution layer, and finally transforms the height and width of the feature map to the size of the input image by using the transposed convolution layer to output the category of each pixel.
 * In a fully convolutional network, we initialize the transposed convolution layer for upsampled bilinear interpolation.

 ## Exercises

-* Is it efficient to use matrix multiplication to implement convolution operations?
-Why?
 * If we use Xavier to randomly initialize the transposed convolution layer, what will happen to the result?
 * Can you further improve the accuracy of the model by tuning the hyper-parameters?
 * Predict the categories of all pixels in the test image.
 * The outputs of some intermediate layers of the convolutional neural network are also used in the paper on fully convolutional networks[1].
 Try to implement this idea.

-## References

-[1] Long, J., Shelhamer, E., & Darrell, T. (2015).
-Fully convolutional networks for semantic segmentation.
-In Proceedings of the IEEE conference on computer vision and pattern recognition (pp. 3431-3440).

-[2] Dumoulin, V., & Visin, F. (2016).  guide to convolution arithmetic for deep learning. arXiv preprint arXiv:1603.07285.

 ## Scan the QR Code to [Discuss](https://discuss.mxnet.io/t/2454)